JFLandrigan/Word-Stim-Tool/README.md

 * Num_Phono_Neighbors: the number of phonological neighbors from the CLEARPOND databsase.
 * Log10WF: log of the word frequency counts from the Subtlex database.
 * ZipF: A normalized word frequency measure from Subtlex.

+Note that the function utilizes functions from the repmis package to download data from github and the syllable package to compute the number of syllables in the words.